santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/SSIS--DQS--MDS-%2D-From-SQL-On-Prem/Tools/Netmon.md

-Example to Check TLS Hanshake
+Example to Check TLS Handshake using Netmon

 Why do we need TLS handshake to provide secure communication between client and server?